kevinch/emtalks/pages/posts/em-links.md

 ---
 title: EM-related people, newsletters and feeds
 date: 2022/7/5
-description: A list of resources to keep up to date as an engineer manager
+description: A list of resources to keep up to date as an engineer manager with a focus on front-end engineering.
-tag: links, newsletter, engineering managers
+tag: em-links, newsletter, engineering managers, podcast, front-end
 ---

 # EM-related people, newsletters and feeds